 These parameters are configured on the SNMP page.
 A more detailed explanation of each parameter is given below the figure.

 SNMP Read/Write Settings

 SNMP Versions

-Setting Description Factory Default V1, V2c, V3, or V1, V2c, or V3 only This specifies the SNMP protocol version used to manage the switch.
-V1, V2c
+Setting Description Factory Default

+V1, V2c, V3, or V1, V2c, This specifies the SNMP protocol version used to manage the V1, V2c

+or V3 only switch.

 V1, V2c Read Community